 In terms of female characters, Chloe the cat is a lot of fun, and Jenny Slate as Gidget the pomeranian was really strong.
 She kicks ass.
 So it's unfortunate that her entire motivation is based around desire for Max.
 Louis C.K. does a decent voice acting job, although I think a lot of the secondary characters outshone him in that respect.
 At the start of the film, both Max and Duke are rather nasty to each other, so it took me a while to warm to either of them as protagonists.
 Give them time!

-Visually, there are a lot of scenes that have been obviously composed for 3D.
+Visually, a lot of scenes have been obviously composed for 3D.
 I watched the film in 2D, and I found this a little distracting.
 On the plus side, the visuals are very bright with a lot of rich colors.
-The animators really put a lot of work into this, and had fun with it.
+The animators really put a lot of work into this, and had fun.

 Nit-picks aside, I really liked this film!
 The characters are lots of fun, and as the story progresses you get to see quite a motley crew of different animals.
 Snowball is the leader of the Flushed Pets, a gang of resentful, abandoned animals of all sorts (including a crocodile).
 They use objects in the human environment in all sorts of silly ways, and there are shout-outs to a Nintendo game, the film Alien... heck, towards the end of the film things even start getting all Grand Theft Auto.
 Plus a few plugs for Minions, because hey, free advertizing.